Perast Montenegro 2021: The Complete Travel Guide

 History of Perast

 The history of Perast has been marked by numerous events.
 It is an ancient city on the coast of Boka Bay.
 The city became famous for its numerous palaces in the Baroque style, Catholic and Orthodox churches, during its rich history.

-The town was founded by the Illyrians, like fishing village dating to the 1336 years.
-He experienced his prosperity during the Venetian period until 1797, when Napoleon defeated the Republic of Venice and moved into the hands of the Austro-Hungarian Empire.
+The town was founded by the Illyrians, like a fishing village dating to 1336 years.
+He experienced his prosperity during the Venetian period until 1797 when Napoleon defeated the Republic of Venice and moved into the hands of the Austro-Hungarian Empire.

 Finally, with the creation of the new state in 1918, it belonged to Yugoslavia, and later in 2006 to Montenegro.

 What to do in Perast depends on your interests.
 The city can be visited in one day, but keep in mind that there is a history of 7 centuries.

 - I especially recommend a visit to the Church of St. Nicholas, which was built in 1616.
 The church is open to visitors from 9:30 a.m. to 6 p.m., and 10:30 a.m. to 6 p.m. on Sunday.
 The fee to visit the church is 1 euro, and I think it is worth studying and looking inside this bustling building.
 In addition to the church, there is a 55-meter-long tower with a magnificent panoramic view of the city and its surroundings.
 A ticket of 1 euro is also paid for the entrance to the tower.
 The stairs are very steep, but the view is exceptional.

 - In front of the church there is a square, on which are statues of famous representatives of the feathers: Matija Zmajević, Tripo Kokolj, Marko Martinović.
 Each of them contributed to the development of the city in some way.